 It starts with an attitude

-With 1,800 staff of 68 nationalities we know our strength comes from our differences, and the freedom our people have to be themselves.
+With 2,400 staff in 2019 from more than 70 nationalities we know our strength comes from our differences, and the freedom our people have to be themselves.
 It’s a great start.
 But ultimately, we aim to create a culture of diversity, equality and inclusion that stretches even further – to all corners of the world.

 Acknowledging Australia's First Peoples

 We believe that travel can play a significant role in establishing peace, compassion and equality.
-That’s why we completed our first Reconciliation Action Plan (RAP) in January 2019, alongside Reconciliation Australia.
+That’s why we completed our first Reconciliation Action Plan (RAP) in January 2019, alongside Reconciliation Australia, and followed this in 2020 with our second 'Innovate' Reconciliation Action Plan.

 As an Australian-owned business, we recognise our responsibility to make a genuine contribution to closing the gap between our First Nations people and non-Indigenous Australians.